Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 Enjoy a tasty breakfast in your room before relaxing in the sunroom or the garden.
 For a more active holiday, rent a bike from your hosts and venture into the exciting streets of downtown Kyoto.

 Centrally located, Guest House Oumi is close to Nijo Station, and several tourist attractions including Kitano Tenmangu Shrine, the Manga Museum and Nijo Castle are within walking distance.

 Enjoy bright and airy rooms that peer out onto the gardens at the affordable Bird Hostel.
 Your overnight stay includes a tasty breakfast.
 There’s even a limited dinner menu for guests.

-From Bird Hostel, it’s easy to rent a bike and explore the area teeming with Japanese history, quaint shops and tasty restaurants.
+From Bird Hostel, it’s easy to rent a bike during your stay to explore the surrounding neighbourhood, an area teeming with Japanese history, quaint shops and tasty restaurants.
 The magnificent Kyoto Imperial Palace is just steps away.

 Hotel Gracery Kyoto Sanjo

 Enjoy the uniquely Japanese stylings of the modern and well-run Hotel Gracery Kyoto Sanjo.
 Each of the hotel’s comfortable rooms sport private bathrooms and are equipped with a refrigerator, a kettle and a television.

 Wake up at Hotel Gracery to delicious Western or Asian breakfast buffets served daily in the breakfast room.
 If you would prefer not to purchase breakfast, the property offers complimentary sweet rolls and coffee to start your day.